craigsloggett-lab/hcp-terraform-bootstrap/README.md

 OAuth App for the _organization_ (not an individual user).

-The Application name, Homepage URL, and Authorization callback URL fields will be populated with information generated in HCP Terraform so scroll past these parameters for now.
+The Application name, Homepage URL, and Authorization callback URL fields will be populated with information found in HCP Terraform.
+Device flow can be enabled if desired, but does not affect the process either way.

-Ensure the GitHub App can only be installed on this account (which should show the organization as the account).

 Pause here and open a new window/tab with the HCP Terraform organization open and logged in as a user with access to add a VCS Provider.